 Delete CDN application in FastEdge

-You can’t delete a Fastedge application that is enabled for a CDN resource.
+You can’t delete an enabled Fastedge application connected to a CDN resource.
 To remove the application, disconnect it from the CDN resource first.

 To delete an application: